nakulneupane/Steel-Sector/README.md

 - Transport and storage

 The model also accounts for differences in CO₂ concentration between process streams.
 CO₂-rich streams require less energy to capture than dilute flue gases, allowing each steelmaking route to have different CCS costs and energy requirements.

 ---

+## Waste Heat Recovery

+Waste heat generated throughout the steelmaking process can be recovered and used either to generate electricity or to supply regeneration steam for CCS.
+The model optimizes this allocation based on system economics.

+---

+## Scrap Blending

+Scrap can be utilized in three ways:

+- Blended into BF-BOF.
+- Blended into DRI-EAF routes.
+- Used directly in dedicated Scrap-EAF production.

+Each route has minimum and maximum allowable scrap fractions, and annual changes in blending are limited to represent gradual operational changes.

+---

+## Supply Chain Expansion

+The model can also invest in supporting infrastructure, including scrap processing facilities, hydrogen production assets, and optional fossil fuel supply networks, allowing supply-chain expansion costs to be included in transition planning.

+---